 ID NAME ID TITLE TEAMSIZE

-A right outer join is also known as a right join.
-It merges rows from two or more tables.
-This is done based on a related column between them.
-Unlike inner joins, right joins return all rows from the right table.
-They also return matching rows from the left table.
-The right table is referred to as the “right” or “second” table.
-The left table is referred to as the “left” or “first” table.
-If there is no match in the left table, NULL values are returned for the columns from the left table.
+10 Sandy -- --------- --------- A right outer join, also known as a right join, merges rows from two or more tables based on a related column between them.
+Unlike inner joins, right joins return all rows from the right table and only matching rows from the left table.
+If there is no match in the left table, NULL values are returned for those columns.

-50 Sr. Manager.
-11
+| 50 Sr. Manager 11

 SELECT T1.NAME,